 Oftentimes, in spring weeds will come in before ornamental plants and peonies do not compete well with weeds.
 Hand weed the area first and never spray herbicides near peony plant crowns or root zones.
 If you need extra help controlling weeds, you can apply a pre-emergent herbicide, like Preen, around peony plants after hand weeding, but do this only when peony shoots are at least 6 inches (15 cm.) high.

-For extra-large, show quality blooms, peony growers sometimes cut off side buds and leave only terminal buds.
+For extra-large, show quality blooms, peony growers sometimes cut off the side buds and leave only terminal buds.
 Caring for peonies in spring also includes prepping them for growth.
 Since peony plants are known to flop over, plant supports are often used to keep them up.
-In early spring, while the plants are still small, you should place these peony rings or supports.
+In early spring, while the plants are still small, you should place the peony rings or supports.

 Peonies can also be susceptible to a fungal disease known as botrytis.
 Fungal spores can overwinter at the base of plants or amongst garden debris.
 When temperatures and humidity rise in spring, fungus spreads and grows.
 Spring care of peonies should include treating the plant with copper fungicide or lime sulphur.